 Returns a value converted to a number

-N function Excel can convert Numbers, Dates, Text, Logical values, and Other types of characters to make the Excel file compatible with other types of Spreadsheet programs.
+We will use an Excel N function to convert Numbers, Dates, Text, Logical values, and special characters.
+That’s why our Excel file is compatible with other types of Spreadsheet programs.

 1. N Function Does Not Affect Any Numerical Values or Errors

-If we write the following formula in cell D5
+- Insert the following formula in cell D5 and press Enter.

+- Hence, AutoFill the formula to the rest of the cells.
 We will find that the N function returns the same number.
-N function does not affect the numerical values and always returns the same number.
+The N function does not affect the numerical values and always returns the same number.

-2. Convert a Date Using the N Function in Excel
+2. Convert a Date into a Number Using N Function in Excel

 We will find that the N function converts the text to Zero (0).

-4. N Function Converts Logical Values to 1 and 0
+4. N Function Converts Logical Values to 1 or 0 (Numbers)

 Here, C5 = TRUE = Logical Value